EliusHHimel/Space/README.md

 # Stella - Space For Everyone

 This is a single-page web application built with React.js.
 I've built this app to practice my React skills and to learn more about the React ecosystem.
+It is fully responsive and works on all screen sizes.

 ## Running the app
 To run the app, clone this repository and run `npm install` to install the dependencies.
 Then run `npm start` to start the app.
 The app will be available at `localhost:3000`.